bala23005271/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+STEP 1.
 START

-STEP 1.
+STEP 2.
 Import the required libraries.

-STEP2.
+STEP 3.
 Upload the csv file and read the dataset.

-STEP 3.
+STEP 4.
 Check for any null values using the isnull() function.

-STEP 4.
+STEP 5.
 From sklearn.tree inport DecisionTreeRegressor.

-STEP 5.
+STEP 6.
 Import metrics and calculate the Mean squared error.

-STEP 6.
+STEP 7.
 Apply metrics to the dataset, and predict the output.

-END
+STEP 8.END
 ## Program:
 ```
 /*